 - Dishware you have repaired with glue or other adhesives

 - Anything with paper labels.
 It’s good to wash jars before you put them out for recycling, but if you can easily remove the paper labels before putting them in the dishwasher, do.
-Otherwise, it can lodge in the dishwasher drain or stick to other dishes.
+Otherwise, they can lodge in the dishwasher drain or stick to other dishes.

 - Gold colored flatware